 Designing anaerobic digestion pumps, suitable for pumping such materials is notoriously difficult.
 However, users have attested to the fact that this pump reliably provides long term blockage-free running, at a low running cost, and even when handling highly variable feedstocks on-farm and in the digestion of MSW wastes, and sewage works sludges.

 The video below showers a Landia chopper pump configured in their Gasmix system, to provide a digester with mixing, and scum removal.
 The result is that these anaerobic digestion pumps provide an improved gas yield from enhanced digestion rates.

 Landia competes successfully internationally, with over 75% of Landia’s business being exported.

 Landia pumps, mixers and process units are also in successful use across numerous other industries in facilities which include sewage treatment plants, anaerobic digestion and biogas plants, agricultural biogas digesters, and fish processing factories, plus having interests in the food and brewing sectors.

-Right across the waste management and biogas industry Landia shows its experience and skills as specialist designer/ manufacturers.
+Right across the waste management and biogas industry Landia shows its experience and skills as specialist designers/ manufacturers.

 In fact, the company prides itself on high-quality products and providing a backup service to its customers which they think, with a good measure of justification, is second to none in their industry niche.